Rewa district: Climate

-Rewa has a humid subtropical climate, with cold, misty winters, hot summer and a humid monsoon season.
+Rewa has a humid subtropical climate, with cold, misty winters, hot summers and humid monsoon seasons.
 Summers start in late March and go on till mid-June, the average temperature being around 30 °C (86 °F), with the peak of summer in May, when the highs regularly exceed 45 °C (104 °F).
 The monsoon starts in late June and ends in late September.
 These months see about 40 inches (1025 mm) of precipitation.
 The average temperature is around 25 °C (77 °F) and the humidity is quite high.
 Temperatures rise again up to late October when winter starts, which lasts up to early March.
 Winters in Rewa are cold and misty with average temperatures around 15 °C (58 °F) and little rain.
-The winter peaks in January when temperatures may drop close to freezing on some nights.
+The winter peaks in January, when temperatures may drop close to freezing on some nights.
 The total annual rainfall is about 1128 mm (44 inches).
+The highest verified temperature ever recorded in Rewa was 48.2 °C, on 28 May 2024.